 Types of Non-Traditional Loans

 These days, traditional term loans are being replaced by non-traditional arrangements through institutions other than big banks.
-There are numerous choices available to small business owners.
+There are numerous choices available to qualified small business owners.
 No matter what you decide, it’s crucial that you review all the options and choose what’s right for your business needs.

-One of the most talked about funding streams in recent years is crowdfunding.
-With online crowdfunding, you make a case to a potential lenders as to why your company deserves a loan.
+One of the most talked-about funding streams in recent years is crowdfunding.
+With online crowdfunding, you make a case to potential lenders as to why your company deserves a loan.
 Also called peer-to-peer loans, you’ll want to have a personal credit score above 620 for crowdfunding.
 You should also be ready to put your own credit on the line in case you default on the loan.